ashermancinelli/ashermancinelli.github.io/src/notes/values.md

 * The code I write considers the user and the next developer to read or modify it.
     Have empathy on the developer that maintains your code, because it will most likely be you.
+* This includes writing tools for tasks that others also perform.
+    Share the value of your work with others and deduplicate where possible.
+    Make other's lives better.

+##
 ---

 [^nvda_values]: [Link to NVIDIA's core values page](https://www.nvidia.com/en-in/about-nvidia/culture-at-nvidia/)